Streamlining Token Purchases

 Objectives

-Create an intuitive in-app token purchase experience
+Create an end-to-end in-wallet token purchase experience.

-Reuse existing interaction patterns to ensure UX consistency
+Reuse familiar patterns to ensure UX consistency.

 Build a scalable foundation for multi-token and multi-chain expansion.